 As Founding Father Patrick Henry said: “When your very existence is at stake, are you to speak the technical language of books, and to be confined to the limited rules of technical criticism?
 To those tricks and quirks–those little twists and twirls of low chicanery and sophistry, which are so beneficial to professional men?”
 The law was not meant to be created to deprive people of their liberties.
 Mimi believes in the power and common sense of people, just as Patrick Henry did.

-Being charged of DWI does not mean a person has no rights.
+A Texas DWI charge does not mean a person has no rights.
 Count on Mimi to fight to protect us all.

 Mimi Coffey is Board Certified in DWI by the National College of DUI Defense.
 She is also the author of Texas DWI Defense: The Law and Practice.